kshrana/signalboy-android/README.md

 ## TODO
 Signalboy won't function right now (s.
 [Android Permissions](#android-permissions)).
 Its function will be restored by completing the following tasks:
-- [ ] Make and manage connections to BLE devices without using location permissions (Meta suggests using the CompanionDeviceManager API)
+- [ ] Implement CompanionDeviceManager API as alternative discovery strategy
+- [ ] Public method for clearing associations made by Signalboy

 ## Installation
 The latest release is provided as a local Maven repository.
 Download it from [Releases](https://github.com/kshrana/signalboy-android/releases/latest) and extract the contents to a location accessible as a Maven local repository (e.g. `~/.m2/repository/`).
 Finally declare the dependency in your `build.gradle`: